microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

         if diff >= significantDiff and now - lastPredictionTime > 2:
 ```

-Send the processed image to the model and its array of predictions.
+Send the processed image to the model get and its array of predictions.

 ```python
             model.predict(input, predictions)